jhoward321/PythonP2PBotnet/README.md

 * commander.py - command module to send commands to enslaved nodes in the botnet
 * server.tac - a kademlia server for clients to bootstrap into the network

+Included are several example programs that can be executed by the botnet.

 botnet.py spawns a p2p node that will communicate with other nodes.
 Using python kademlia library